Larissa Behrendt: Legal and academic

+She was a professor of law (2001-2018) and director of research and academic programs (2001-2011) at the Jumbunna Institute for Indigenous Education and Research at UTS.
+She was appointed inaugural chair of Indigenous Research and Director of Research and Academic Programs in 2011.

 Behrendt has been involved in several pro bono test cases involving adverse treatment of Aboriginal peoples in the criminal justice system, including appearing as junior counsel in the NSW Supreme Court case of Campbell v Director of Public Prosecutions [2008].
 She worked inside the NSW prison system between 2003 and 2012 in her role as Alternative Chair of the Serious Offenders Review Council.
 She has also held judicial positions on the Administrative Decisions Tribunal (Equal Opportunity Division) and as a Land Commissioner on the Land and Environment Court.